In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Key Points

-Chronic Kidney Disease (CKD) is a
+Chronic Kidney Disease (CKD) is defined as a

-structural abnormality of the kidneys, with normal renal function.
+Structural abnormality of the kidneys, with normal renal function.

 Early detection and management can slow disease progression and reduce complications.